D-Wave Quantum Inc (QBTS) Shares Up Despite Recent Market Volatility - News Heater

-The stock of D-Wave Quantum Inc (NYSE: QBTS) has increased by 3.91 when compared to last closing price of 0.83.
-Despite this, the company has experienced a 2.86% gain in its stock price over the last five trading sessions.
-InvestorPlace reported 2023-11-28 that Quantum computing stocks could be the next big trend to unlock value for investors’ portfolios.
-These companies are pioneering a disruptive leap in processing power.
+The stock price of D-Wave Quantum Inc (NYSE: QBTS) has jumped by 15.16 compared to previous close of 0.82.
+Despite this, the company has seen a gain of 9.80% in its stock price over the last five trading days.
+InvestorPlace reported 2023-11-30 that Quantum computing looks like it will be a tremendous game changer for society because it provides “massive operational power advantages over classical computers.”
+In fact, quantum computers can carry out calculations in minutes vs.

 Is It Worth Investing in D-Wave Quantum Inc (NYSE: QBTS) Right Now?